-While aesthetics play a role in choosing a light roof vs dark roof, looks are not the only criteria.
+While aesthetics play a role in choosing a light roof vs. a dark roof, looks are not the only criteria.
 Lighter roofs may save homeowners money, as they are more energy efficient due to absorbing less light.
-A light roof can result in lower temperatures and therefore less energy usage.
+A light roof can result in lower temperatures and therefore, less energy usage.
 However, with today’s advances in roof shingle technology, homeowners can be confident they’re getting a quality shingle no matter the color.

 The residential roofing experts at Premiere Roofing & Gutters provide top-quality roofing services for homeowners and commercial clients in North Carolina.
 We offer HDZ shingles from GAF that come with a 50-year warranty and are available in a variety of colors.

 We can advise you on the best roofing materials and colors for your unique residence or commercial building.

 A lighter roof is usually better for energy efficiency because it absorbs less light.
 That lowers temperatures, while keeping energy usage lower.
 The resulting lower energy bills provide savings for homeowners.